What’s the Best Retirement Investment in 2024?

 Diversification is a good idea.
 Most people will choose a combination of the options mentioned in this article.

-It’s important to remember, with improved life expectancy, you may retire for 20, 30, 40, or even 50 years.
+It is important to remember with improved life expectancy1 you may retire for 20, 30, 40, or even 50 years.

-What matters most is that you don’t run out of cash.
+What matters most is that you do not run out of cash.

 A financial planner can assist you in creating a long-term cash flow plan, but an independent financial adviser (IFA) is a superior choice when it comes to selecting particular investments.

 Constructing a "total return" portfolio means putting money into investments with a long-term strategy in mind2.

 The annual return should be equal to or greater than the amount you plan to withdraw over time.

 You should include stocks, bonds, and cash in your portfolio and, ideally, construct it to generate a long-term rate of return of roughly 7% to 10%3.

 To make a total return portfolio work, you will need to reallocate money over time to fit the risk-to-reward ratio4.

 Investment trusts are collective investment funds that allow you to invest in a wide range of companies or assets at a reduced cost.